oluwatobilobalawuyi/EyeSpyAI/README.md

 Some attacks listed are Reconnaissance, Resource Development, Initial Access, Execution, Persistence, Privilege Escalation, Defense Evasion, Credential Access, Discovery, Lateral Movement, Collection, Command and Control, Exfiltration, and Impact.

-Each tactic has a range from 8 to 43 techniques to combat it.
+Each tactic has a range of 8 to 43 techniques to combat it.
 For example, Reconnaissance is a tactic that the attacker is trying to get information they can use to plan future operations.
 Some techniques to combat reconnaissance are vulnerability scanning, scanning IP blocks, and scanning hardware and software.